Before becoming a terrorist leader, ISIS chief was a prison informer in Iraq for U.S., records show

-Over several days of questioning in 2008, the detainee provided precise directions on how to find the secret headquarters for the insurgent group’s media wing, down to the color of the front door and the times of days when the office would be occupied.
-When asked about the group’s No. 2 leader — a Moroccan-born Swede named Abu Qaswarah — he drew maps of the man’s compound and gave up the name of Qaswarah’s personal courier.
+Over several days of questioning in 2008, the detainee provided precise directions on how to find the secret headquarters of the insurgent group’s media wing, down to the color of the front door and the times of day when the office would be occupied.
+When asked about the group’s No. 2 leader — a Moroccan-born Swede named Abu Qaswarah — he drew maps of the man’s compound and gave up the name of Abu Qaswarah’s personal courier.

-Weeks after those revelations, U.S. soldiers killed Qaswarah in a raid in the Iraqi city of Mosul.
+Weeks after those revelations, U.S. soldiers killed Abu Qaswarah in a raid in the Iraqi city of Mosul.
 Meanwhile, the detainee, U.S. officials say, would go on to become famous under a different name: Abu Ibrahim al-Hashimi al-Qurashi — the current leader of the Islamic State.

-U.S. officials opened a rare window into the terrorist chief’s early background as a militant with the release this week of dozens of formerly classified interrogation reports from his months in an American detention camp in Iraq.
-Whereas the Defense Department previously released a handful of documents that cast the future Islamic State leader as an informant, the newly released records are an intimate portrait of a prolific — at times eager — prison snitch who offered U.S. forces scores of priceless details that helped them battle the terrorist organization he now heads.
+U.S. officials opened a rare window into the terrorist chief’s early days as a militant with the release this week of dozens of formerly classified interrogation reports from his months in an American detention camp in Iraq.
+Although the Defense Department had previously released a handful of documents that cast the future Islamic State leader as an informant, the newly released records are an intimate portrait of a prolific — at times eager — prison snitch who offered U.S. forces scores of priceless details that helped them battle the terrorist organization he now heads.
 The Islamic State grew out of an organization that was once called al-Qaeda in Iraq.

 “Detainee seems to be more cooperative with every session,” one 2008 report says of the man whose real name is Amir Muhammad Sa’id Abd-al-Rahman al-Mawla.
 “Detainee is providing a lot of information on ISI associates,” says another.